marshall62/dmart-admin3/README.md

 https://github.com/marshall62/dmart-admin3:  React UI for administrating the website.
 Talks to mongo atlas directly using mongoatlas realm sdk for web

 https://github.com/marshall62/dmart-api: Python FastAPI Back end for admin to modify the mongo db.
-No longer in use except there are Python utilities I use for resizing and renaming image files to prepare them for push to github
+No longer in use.
+It also has utilities I used to use for resizing and renaming image files to prepare them for push to github

 Back end: